 To effectively establish corrective actions, the following measures should be taken into consideration:

-Food businesses can maintain the highest standard of food safety and prevent the occurrence of potential hazards, as identified by the HACCP risk assessment matrix.
+Food businesses can maintain the highest standard of their food safety controls and prevent the occurrence of potential hazards, as identified by the HACCP risk assessment matrix.

 Definition Of Hazard And Risk Assessment